Learn Python via Cool Projects

-The Python for Engineers course, based on my highly successful Kickstarter, seeks to teach you advanced Python by building awesome projects.
+The Python for Scientists and Engineers course, based on my highly successful Kickstarter, seeks to teach you advanced Python by building awesome projects.

 Practice, not theory

 The course will be heavily practical, with little or no theory.
 The goal is to get you using Python for real world engineering applications.
 For each topic, we will choose a real case scenario and build a quick solution in Python to solve our problem.

 I will cover the basics of the Python, specifically for the programmers wanting to use Python for engineering.This will be a quick introduction to Python for people who know at least one other programming language.

 - Count objects in an image

 - Detect color of a shirt

 Create a sine wave, find its frequency, simple filtering